 Diversity is a topic that has gotten under people's skin, and rightly so.
 Much has been written, spoken and argued in recent times.
 Many blog rolls and column-inches have been expended by people arguing for or against various physical incarnations of diversity in the executive suite and boardroom.
-Clearly, the seed diversity has sprouted, but for what purpose?
+Clearly, the 'diversity' seed has sprouted.
+But for what purpose?
 What is the endgame?
-And importantly, what should the endgame be?
+And, what should the endgame be?

-Businesses exist to provide a product or service at a profit and, in so doing, provide a (hopefully!) healthy return to those that invested in the business in the first place.
+Businesses exist to provide a product or service and, in so doing, provide a (hopefully!) healthy return to those who invested in the business in the first place.
 Is this the endgame?
 It might be for some.
 However, as diversity for diversity's sake is not sustainable, neither is profit for profit's sake.
 Shareholders do not live in isolation from others in the community.
-If shareholders 'win' (through the accumulation of profits), it stands to reason that losers will emerge.
+If shareholders 'win' (through the accumulation of profits), it stands to reason that losers will emerge elsewhere.

-The challenge for all of us to to lift our gaze beyond simple measures like the number of women on boards or quotas; beyond business performance; and, if we dare, even beyond profit maximisation, to think about the endgame.
+The challenge for all of us to to lift our gaze beyond simple measures like the number of women on boards or quotas and, if we dare, beyond profit as the primary measure of business performance, to think about the endgame.
 Phil O'Reilly, CEO of Business New Zealand, recently said that the purpose of capitalism is greater than profit (although that is a reasonable and necessary output).
-He said that the purpose was strong communities.
+He said that the objective was strong communities.
 Could that be the endgame we need to focus our attention on?

 I am thrilled to announce that a paper written earlier this year, entitled Boards, strategy and business performance: Observations from inside boardrooms, has been accepted onto the programme of the prestigious European Academy of Management (EURAM) conference, to be held in Warsaw, Poland on 17–20 June.
 A copy of the abstract has been posted here.
 Some 1350 papers were submitted for consideration, so to be have been selected and asked to speak at the conference is truly an honour.
 Thank you to the reviewers and track chair who considered the paper sufficiently worthy.